Kevin-Menezes/Notes-Academy/README.md

 ### Q. What technologies are used to build this website?
 - Frontend - Html, Css, JavaScript, Bootstrap
-- Backend - Java, JSP, JDBC, MySQL
+- Backend - Java, JSP, JDBC, MySQL, JUnit 4
 #

 ### Q. What features does this website have?